gisquick/gisquick-doc/user-manual/user-interface.rst

    User profile menu.

 In ``My Projects`` tab user can browse published projects including basic metadata.
-Project can open by clicking on its name.
+Project can be opened by clicking on its name.

 .. figure:: ../img/user-page-projects.png